-This Lotus Biscoff Easter egg cheesecake is sure to satisfy all your Biscoff cravings.
+This Biscoff Easter egg cheesecake is sure to satisfy all your Biscoff cravings.
 Luscious Biscoff cheesecake encased in a chocolate shell, yum!

-These Lotus Biscoff cheesecake filled Easter eggs are a delicious variant on my regular Easter Egg Cheesecake.
+These Biscoff cheesecake filled Easter eggs are a delicious variant on my regular Easter Egg Cheesecake.
 This time I have filled creamy chocolate hollow Easter eggs with a buttery Biscoff biscuit base and topped it with lashings of luscious no bake Biscoff cheesecake for the ultimate Easter dessert.

 Recipe tips and frequently asked questions